USArmyResearchLab/ProcgenOOD/README.md

 |     | ~~chaser~~                    |       |       |          |            |     |
 |     | ~~plunder~~                   |       |       |          |            |     |

-> [!NOTE]
+> NOTE:
-> The behavior of holdout type "all" is **game specific!** Holdout type "all" independently samples all other supported types.
+> The behavior of holdout type "all" is **game specific!** Holdout type `all` independently samples all other supported types.
 > - E.g., `coinrun` with holdout type "all" will independently sample each of \["background", "agent", "enemy", "platform"\] variables using the accompanying `--[train/eval]-holdout-frac 0.1` argument.
   > In contrast, `bigfish` only supports randomizing over "enemy" & "background".
 > - As seen in the table above, `chaser` and `plunder` do not support any holdout types.